|

 in the late 1974 to early 1976 period were Paul Kinderman, co-owner of

-the Sound Hole; Dawn Holladay; and Sheila and Don Thompson, who ran the
+the Sound Hole; Dawn Holladay; and Sheila and Don Thomsen, who ran the

 2nd City Ice Creamery at the time.